"Once in a blue moon diamond" could fetch up to $55 million: Sotheby's

 "You’re looking at something that, by a freak of nature, has been brought up by a volcano.
 It's just so extraordinary that this diamond would have stayed forever, miles under the earth's surface...It's like the most secret part of the earth has just been shown to us," Bennett said.

-In the third quarter of 2015, the best performing fancy color diamonds were vivid blues, whose price rose up to 6 percent over the previous quarter, while prices for white diamonds showed declines of 6 to 10 percent, the Fancy Color Diamond Index said in an overnight statement.
+In the third quarter of 2015, the best performing fancy colour diamonds were vivid blues, whose price rose up to 6 percent over the previous quarter, while prices for white diamonds showed declines of 6 to 10 percent, the Fancy Colour Diamond Index said in an overnight statement.

-The index is published by the Fancy Color Research Foundation, a non-profit industry-backed group based in Israel that tracks wholesale pricing data for yellow, pink and blue fancy color diamonds in Hong Kong, New York and Tel Aviv.
+The index is published by the Fancy Colour Research Foundation, a non-profit industry-backed group based in Israel that tracks wholesale pricing data for yellow, pink and blue fancy colour diamonds in Hong Kong, New York and Tel Aviv.

 A 8.48-carat "pigeon's blood" ruby ring that was given to the last Queen of Italy, Maria-Jose, for her wedding to Crown Prince Umberto in 1930 is estimated at $6 million-$9 million, Sotheby's said.